neerajap-01/Data-Structure-and-Algorithms-Practice/Searching Algorithms/README.md

 - The Knutt-Morris-Pratt algorithm offers an improvement over the naive approach
 - Published in 1977
 - This algorithm more intelligently traverses the longer string to reduce the amount of redundant searching
+- If you don't know KMP I highly recommend to watch [this](https://youtu.be/V5-7GzOfADQ) first

 ### Prefixes and Suffixes